-(c) Datuk Ishak bin Imam Abas
+(b) Datuk Ishak bin Imam Abas

 Datuk Ishak bin Imam Abas was appointed as an Independent Non-Executive Director on 3 March 2010.
 He held various senior positions during his 26 years career with Petroliam Nasional Berhad ("Petronas") including Deputy General Manager, Commercial of Petronas Dagangan Berhad, Senior General Manager, Finance of Petronas, Vice-President, Finance Petronas, Chief Executive Officer of KLCC (Holdings) Sdn Bhd and KLCC Property Holdings Berhad.
 He retired from Petronas as the Senior Vice-President in 2006 but continued to be the Chief Executive Officer of KLCC (Holdings) Sdn Bhd and KLCC Property Holdings Berhad and retired from the aforesaid executive positions in 2007.
-He is a fellow member of Chartered Institute of Management Accountants ("CIMA") and a member of MIA.
+He is a fellow member of Chartered Institute of Management Accountants ("CIMA") and a member of Malaysian Institute of Accountants ("MIA").

-(d) Datuk Seri Michael Yam Kong Choy
+(c) Datuk Seri Michael Yam Kong Choy